-Like me, you may well think this widely held opinion is disrespectful to both Burnley FC and the garden shed, but as this is a gardening-related website we’ll concentrate on the defence of the latter, for the humble garden shed is anything but boring.
-In fact, it has a proud tradition as a hotbed of innovation, a respected position at the leading-edge of industry, and is regarded as a key driving force of the global economy.
-Before you mock this statement, please take a moment to consider the story behind the following 10 hugely diverse companies, all of whom were founded in simple, self-effacing, unpretentious outdoor office sheds.
+The humble garden shed has a proud tradition as a hotbed of innovation, a respected position at the leading-edge of industry, and is regarded as a key driving force of the global economy.
+Be inspired by the stories behind the following 10 hugely diverse companies, all of which were founded in simple, self-effacing, unpretentious outdoor office sheds.

 As you can see, the garden shed is far from being a boring, unremarkable place.
-To use the aforementioned footballing comparison, like Burnley FC, it quietly goes about its business, doesn’t grab too many headlines, but the world would be a far, far poorer place without it.
+It quietly goes about its business, doesn’t grab too many headlines, but the business world would be a far, far poorer place without it.
 So, whether you’re ready to start running a business from home or simply looking for a great garden storage facility, have a browse through Shedstore’s fantastic range of garden sheds for sale and select your new garden headquarters.